Micheal Hotchkin

 Invasion of the monkeygrass

-I keep an eye on the monkeygrass (liriope muscari) in our garden in late summer waiting for it to … Continue reading
+I keep an eye on the monkeygrass (Liriope muscari) in our garden in late summer waiting for it to … Continue reading

 A whole bunch of rhododendrons